Myth-Buster: The Right Way to Test Paint Colors

 It’s a common image: Someone selecting a wall color paints several sheets of paper or sample boards and hangs them on the wall to compare colors.
-It looks artistic and even a bit hip, but it may not be the most accurate way to vet wall paint.
+It looks artistic and even a bit hip, but it may not be the most accurate way to vet wall paint and paint samples.
 We talked to five pros, including painters and designers.
-Here’s what they suggest instead.
+Here’s what they suggest for paint swatches instead.

 Paint Directly on the Wall